Arize-ai/phoenix/examples/dolly-pythia-fine-tuned/README.md

 The notebooks in this directory are used to:

-- Generate responses from prompts from the Alpaca dataset, an instruction-following dataset, using two generative LLM models, Dolly and Pythia.
+- Generate responses from prompts from [Alpaca](https://huggingface.co/datasets/tatsu-lab/alpaca), an instruction-following dataset, using two generative LLM models, Dolly and Pythia.
 Pythia is a generative LLM from [Eleuther AI](https://www.eleuther.ai/).
 Dolly is a Pythia base model that has been fine-tuned on an instruction-following dataset (also named Dolly).
 - Extract and visualize embeddings from each model during response generation.
 - Evaluate each model using a more powerful LLM, in this case, GPT-4.
 - Visualize your data in Phoenix.